-The rate indicated on the Stayz listing is based on our 1 bed lodge for 2 people.
+The rate indicated on the Stayz listing is based on our weekend rate for our 1 bed lodge for 2 people.

 Our standard rates for our 1 bed and 2 bed lodge are listed below

 1 Bed Lodge min.
 2 night stay

 3 night weekend - $900.00